 On the "dangers" of tooth decay and dental infections not treated by a dentist

-To begin with, there are no studies available showing the effects of tooth decay remaining untreated (by a dentist).
+To begin with, there are no studies available showing the effects of cavities remaining untreated (by a dentist).
 Consider however the following:

 How tooth decay progresses when unchecked and untreated